 The buyer claims he has sent payment to your PayPal account with additional funds so you can ship the merchandise ASAP, but oops, he sent too much money.
 He asks you to return the extra money via a money wiring service.
 It’s all a lie, including the extra money the buyer says he included.
 What to do?
 Ensure you have been paid before you ship.
 Always log onto PayPal.com directly

 The buyer sends you real money through a real PayPal account, and you ship him the car.
 Problem is, the PayPal account belongs to someone else!
 You might need to return the money even though the scammer has your wheels.
 What to do?
-Contact email@example.com and ask them to open and investigation.
+Contact firstname.lastname@example.org and ask them to open an investigation.
 The company offers seller protections so you aren’t liable for unauthorized transactions.

 Click here to view the full FTC alert.